MicrosoftDocs/MIMDocs/MIMDocs/working-with-self-service-password-reset.md

     > [!NOTE]
     > If the user is impatient and clicks **Next** before pressing the pound key #, authentication fails.

 3. The user will have to choose if they want to reset their password or unlock their account.
-If they chooses to unlock their account, the account will be unlocked.
+If they choose to unlock their account, the account will be unlocked.

     ![MIM Login Assistant Account Unlock image](media/MIM-SSPR-accountUnlock.JPG)